JGergely/handlebarsjs_demo/README.md

-# handlebarsjs_demo
+# Handlebars JS Demo
-Handlebars JS Demo
+This is a demo project for Handlebars JS.